 Step over proceeds to the next line in the current scope (for example, goes to the next line), without descending into any method calls on the way.

-Press F8 or click the button in the Debug window toolbar.
-The debugger will go to the next line - the if statement.
-In the editor and Variables pane, you can see that the @user variable was initialized.
+Press F8 or click in the Debug tool window toolbar.
+The debugger will go to the next line - the

 Step into will cause the debugger to descend into the method calls or blocks on the current line and follow them through.
 If there are multiple method calls or blocks, you can choose the desired target.